programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 ...
 ```

-However, if we were to visualize this as a network graph, it would appear like
+If we were to visualize these statements as nodes and edges within network
-so:
+graph, it would appear like so:

 {% include figure.html src="/images/sparql01.svg" caption="A network visualization of the pseudo-RDF shown above." %}